ewolff/lvm-demo/README.md

 It consists of four Self-Contained Systems (SCS): general portal, letter, notify claims and postbox.

+To build the base image use `docker build --tag npm-base-image npm-base-image`.

-To start run `docker-compose up -d`
+To start run `docker-compose up -d`.
+This will also build the rest of the Docker images.

 The Docker containers should run on `localhost`.
 Otherwise set the environment variable `ROCA_SERVER` to the host the containers run on.